Rycoff/Nibbles/README.md

 <img width="145" height="113" alt="image" src="https://github.com/user-attachments/assets/62b6d829-dda6-4c2b-b5b7-cd55c59d5b33" />

 ## 7. Lessons Learned
-This machine highlighted the importance of thorough web enumeration, as hidden directories and files led directly to the discovery of the underlying CMS.
+- This machine highlighted the importance of thorough web enumeration, as hidden directories and files led directly to the discovery of the underlying CMS.

-A key takeaway was that seemingly simple misconfigurations, such as an exposed admin panel and weak authentication, can quickly lead to full system compromise when combined with known vulnerabilities.
+- A key takeaway was that seemingly simple misconfigurations, such as an exposed admin panel and weak authentication, can quickly lead to full system compromise when combined with known vulnerabilities.

-Another important lesson was the value of properly verifying application versions and researching known exploits before attempting manual exploitation.
+- Another important lesson was the value of properly verifying application versions and researching known exploits before attempting manual exploitation.

-Finally, privilege escalation often depends on careful system enumeration, as misconfigured permissions (such as writable scripts executed with elevated privileges) can provide a direct path to root access.
+- Finally, privilege escalation often depends on careful system enumeration, as misconfigured permissions (such as writable scripts executed with elevated privileges) can provide a direct path to root access.

+## 8. Mitigation Recommendations

+The initial compromise was possible due to weak authentication controls and the ability to enumerate valid usernames.
+Although a login blacklist mechanism was implemented, it did not sufficiently prevent credential guessing attacks.

+To improve security, the following measures are recommended:

+- Enforce strong password policies, including minimum length and complexity requirements.
+- Implement multi-factor authentication (MFA) for administrative accounts.
+- Prevent username enumeration by returning generic authentication error messages.
+- Replace blacklist-based controls with effective rate limiting and account lockout mechanisms.
+- Monitor authentication logs for brute-force and password-spraying attempts.
+- Conduct regular security reviews of web applications to identify authentication weaknesses.

+These controls reduce the likelihood of unauthorized access through credential guessing and account enumeration attacks.